xD-Abhishek/Helly-Chatbot/README.md

 ## ⚙️ Configuration

 Copy .env.example to .env

 Add your GEMINI_API_KEY inside .env

 Restart the server

 Update the configuration files to connect the chatbot with your own API and integrate any additional features you need.
-🖼️ Screenshots

 ## 🤝 Contributing